Maker Faire: History

-In 2005, Dale Dougherty founded Make: magazine as a quarterly publication with Tim O’Reilly.
-The first Make: magazine was published in 2005 and the first Maker Faire took place in 2006 in San Mateo, Over the next 13 years, this inaugural maker faire expanded to more than 200 licensed Maker Faires in more than 40 countries.
+In 2005, Dale Dougherty founded the magazine Make: as a quarterly publication with Tim O’Reilly.
+The first Make: magazine was published in 2005 and the first Maker Faire took place in 2006 in San Mateo.
+Over the next 13 years, this inaugural maker faire expanded to more than 200 licensed Maker Faires in more than 40 countries.

-Dale Dougherty convened the first Maker Faire in 2006 in San Mateo, Calif., drawing a crowd of 20,000.
+Dale Dougherty convened the first Maker Faire in 2006 in San Mateo, California, drawing a crowd of 20,000.

-Maker Media Inc. went out of business in June 2019, and Dale Doherty rebranded as Make Community.
+Maker Media Inc. went out of business in June 2019, and Dale Dougherty rebranded as Make Community.

 Maker Faires in the US

 Flagship Maker Faires

-Flagship Maker Faires are held in San Mateo, California and New York City.
+The Flagship Maker Faire (Bay Area) was held in San Mateo, California and a second is in New York City.

 The last Bay Area Maker Faire was held in 2019.
-The decision to end the Faire was mostly financial.
-Attendance had dropped more than 30% in recent years from 145,000 makers in 2015 to 100,000 in 2018.
 The Maker Faire Bay Area was not held in 2020.
 This was due to the potential impact of coronavirus as well as the 2019 transition of Maker Media to Make: Community.

+A revived Bay Area Maker Faire started in October 2023 at the Mare Island Naval Shipyard in Vallejo, California.

 The New York Maker Faire is also known as the "World Maker Faire".
-Maker Faire has most recently happened in New York in 2018.

-However, the New York City Faire was cancelled in 2019 due to financial difficulties.
+The New York City Faire was cancelled in 2019 due to financial difficulties.
+The most recent New York City Faire was held in Coney Island in 2023.